Let’s go out for … burgers

 Toppings

-Order as much tomato, onion, pickle, and lettuce on your burger as you'd like; they're going to run you 0 Points value each.
+Order as much tomato, onion, pickle, and lettuce on your burger as you'd like; they're going to run you 0 Points each.

 Cheese